 - supplements (i.e. costs over and above the amount that the ‘mutuelle’ / ‘ziekenfonds’ will reimburse) in private clinics are generally higher than in public hospitals.

 How do I know which hospitals fall into which category?
-See Pregnancy > Pregnancy care > Choosing a hospital for more information.
+See this page for more information.